UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 module load Whisper/0.5.1
 ```

-This will also load the necessary dependencis, including `python`
+This will also load the necessary dependencies, including `python`
 and `ffmpeg`.

 ```bash